-After two years of agency life, I started a one-man design shop out of my apartment.
-I eventually moved my company into a small office shared with some friends who, besides being freelance programmers, had a small online tee-shirt project on the side called Threadless.
+In 2000, I started a one-person design studio out of my apartment.
+A few years later, I moved into a small office shared with some friends who, besides being freelance programmers, had a small online tee-shirt project on the side called Threadless.

 I ended up spending the better part of a decade with that team, focused on creative and design direction as well as product development and strategy for Threadless.
 Together we built Threadless from a side-project into a global brand.
 Threadless created opportunities to speak all over the world, have a Harvard Business School case study about our business model, and even put us on the cover of INC Magazine.
 It was a lot of fun.